 When you develop a workplace safety program, consider the following steps:

-- Set measureable goals and establish an initial benchmark.
+- Set measurable goals and establish an initial benchmark.
 What is your previous record between workplace accidents?
-Set a goal to beat it!
+Set a goal to beat it.

 - Develop a reward structure that values workplace safety.